Q: If I applied in previous years, can I use those same login credentials?

 Q. What is the timeline when applicants will know if they are awarded, and when will grant recipients receive funding?

-A. Applicants will be informed whether they were awarded grant funding or not by August.
+A. Applicants will be informed whether they were awarded grant funding or not by the end of August.
 Funds will be distributed to awarded organizations around the time of the ceremony, typically fall.